A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Preliminaries

 Next, we introduce the following concepts to visually identify the conditional relationships between variables.

 \begin{defi}[Blocking] Let $\bm{Z}$ be a set such that $\bm{Z} \cap \{X_i, X_j\} = \emptyset$.
-The set $\bm{Z}$ is said to \textit{block} a path $P$ between $X_i$ and $X_j$ if it satisfies one of the following two conditions; otherwise, $\bm{Z}$ is said to \textit{unblock} the path: \begin{itemize} \item[(i)] $\bm{Z}$ contains a vertex on $P$ that is not a collider in any v-structure along $P$; or \item[(ii)] For a v-structure along $P$, neither the collider nor any of its descendants belongs to $\bm{Z}$. \end{itemize} \end{defi}
+The set $\bm{Z}$ is said to \textit{block} a path $P$ between $X_i$ and $X_j$ if it satisfies one of the following two conditions; otherwise, $\bm{Z}$ is said to \textit{open} the path: \begin{itemize} \item[(i)] $\bm{Z}$ contains a vertex on $P$ that is not a collider in any v-structure along $P$; or \item[(ii)] There exists a v-structure along $P$ such that neither the collider nor any of its descendants belongs to $\bm{Z}$. \end{itemize} \end{defi}

 \cite{Pearl1993} focused on back-door paths, which can bias causal relationships, and established the back-door criterion.
 This criterion for covariate selection provides a sufficient condition for identifying total causal effects.